Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Numerical Experiments

-This matrix, in uncompressed form, is more than $3$ TB in size and is thus too large for us to handle directly.
-In our illustrations, we will use also the smaller submatrix $A_1$ of the full matrix $A$.
-The submatrix has dimensions $438,674 \times 3,637,248$ and is about $115$ GB in uncompressed form.
-We can load this matrix into memory.
-It is not hard to see why the matrix $A$ is so large.
-In our application, the rows of the matrix correspond to earthquake-receiver pairs, the number of which is very high (almost $3$ million).
-It is to our advantage to include as many such pairs as possible.
-The more rows we include, the more information we include in the system and the more detailed the solution.
-Likewise, the columns correspond to the coordinate system that is used.
-Each row is a sensitivity kernel \cite{GJI:GJI426}, computed at each grid point of the Earth, from the core mantle boundary to the surface.
-We use a cubed sphere coordinate system \cite{Ronchi199693} which divides the region within the Earth between the core-mantle boundary and the surface into $37$ depth layers each divided laterally into $6$ chunks subdivided into $128 \times 128$ voxels.
-This translates into approximately $3.6$ million columns.
-For finer resolution, even more voxels (columns) need to be used.
-The matrix is sparse, having approximately $1$ percent nonzeros.
-Let us look at the storage requirements for such a matrix.
-A typical sparse format stores the dimensions, the total number of nonzeros, the number of nonzerors in each row (or column), and the column (or row) indices of all the nonzeros, followed by the floating point values of all the nonzeros.
+The matrix $A$ is sparse, having approximately $1.5$ percent nonzeros.
+The resulting matrix is thus very large: the dimensions of the matrix $A$ are $2,968,933 \times 3,637,248$ and it is approximately $3$ TB in size on the disk in a double precision sparse format.
+The reason for the large size is apparent from a typical sparse storage scheme which stores the dimensions, the total number of nonzeros, the number of nonzerors in each row (or column), and the column (or row) indices of all the nonzeros, followed by the floating point values of all the nonzeros.
 We typically use integers to represent everything but the floating point values for which we use floats or doubles.
 The resulting binary file can easily be several terabytes in size when the dimensions and number of nonzeros are large.

+Since the matrix $A$ is too large for us to handle directly, we split the matrix $A$ into $20$ different blocks: